 The interior decor of Alnwick's state rooms is extravagantly opulent to say the least.
 Filigree is piled on filigree making it clear that the owners are at the extreme end of the wealth spectrum (guess which end).
-This was all very similar to the over the top baroque message I saw when I visited Versailles.
+To me this was all very reminiscent of the over-the-top baroque message I saw when I visited Versailles.
 Not that I'm any judge of art, but I've always much preferred the clean and rational elegance of palladian and neo-classical decor myself.

 The next day we visited Lindisfarne castle, a castle whose decor is the very opposite of Alnwick.
 Publishing Magnate Edward Hudson purchased the fortification in 1901 and had Lutyens refurbish it in the arts and crafts style.
 The result is an austere feel to the interior.
-Lutyens, as was the intention of Arts and Crafts architecture, succeeded in creating the atmosphere of the unpretentious life of more primitive times, times when building materials were far less processed, more recognizably having their origins in the natural world and from the hands of the craftsman rather than the machine.
-Although the interior ambiance is stony and spartan Lutyens genius was such that he was able to give his work, nonetheless, a very homely and comfortable feel once the furnishings were in and a bright fire was in the grate.
+Lutyens, as was the intention of arts and crafts architecture, succeeded in creating the atmosphere of the unpretentious life of more primitive times, times when building materials were far less processed and more recognizably having their origins in the natural world and the hands of the craftsman rather than the machine.
+Although the interior ambiance of the castle is stony and spartan Lutyens' genius was such that he was able to give his work, nonetheless, a very homely and comfortable feel once the furnishings were in and a bright fire was in the grate.
 As I walked round the castle it felt like a sparsely furnished holiday home and that was in fact what Hudson intended it for.
 The castle is now in the hands of the National Trust; from what I know of the NT you couldn't ask for more caring owners!

-Obviously the island scenario is an armchair thought experiment where for the sake of the test we have to imagine a wholly unrealistic situation.
-Clearly conditions of high wealth could not be contrived and maintained without a societal. context., But the purpose of the test is to bring an analytical spotlight on own humanity by attempting to isolate an important human trait - namely the human hankerings after status and position, aspirations which only make sense relative to a societal context.
-The consequent questions arising bring our moral metal into the light for examination.
-And in my opinion this should lead us to the repentance of our moral failure.
+Obviously, the island scenario is an armchair thought experiment where for the sake of the test we have to imagine a wholly unrealistic situation: Clearly, conditions of high wealth could not be contrived and maintained without a societal. context.
+But the purpose of the test is to bring an analytical spotlight on our human motivations by attempting to isolate an important human trait - namely, the human hankering after status and position, aspirations which only make sense relative to a societal context.
+The consequent questions arising put our moral metal under the spotlight for examination.

 Norwich Central Baptist Church has a monthly prayer card.
 On the 29th of some month whose record I have lost I read the following item for prayer.